vidbina/vidbina.github.io/_posts/2015-09-18-slack-broke-my-flow.markdown

 <div class="element tweet">
 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/vfonic">@vfonic</a> <a href="https://twitter.com/paulagillpdx">@paulagillpdx</a> We don&#39;t have an ETA at the moment (sorry) but we are working on it so stay tuned 📻</p>&mdash; Slack (@SlackHQ) <a href="https://twitter.com/SlackHQ/status/641439960701210625">September 9, 2015</a></blockquote>
 </div>

+Apparently we haven't begged loudly enough, so I'm giving it a try as well :megaphone:.
+At some point they will have to make our day, right?
+Come on people at Slack don't be slackers (couldn't resist using the demonym pun),
+:shipit: ship it!

 Time to get back to work...